|

 Major Achievements

-- Conceived and implemented a major federal/state/local environmental restoration project in South Florida.
-(Recognized for leadership in a letter from President Obama and a Coastal America Partnership Award).
+• Conceived and implemented a major federal/state/local marine environmental restoration and protection project in South Florida.

-- Coauthored EPA report on climate change and sea level rise adaptation strategies for the Mid-Atlantic.
+• Coauthored EPA report on climate change and sea level rise adaptation strategies for the Mid-Atlantic Region, published in Environmental Research Letters.

 Education, Qualifications & Training